Karthi1908/Tezegister/README.md

 4. If no member chooses to steal till the end of the holding phase, the game is considered to end successfully.

 5. The members of the successful games are provided with the option to mint Trust token ( NTT) and register with Tezegister.

+### Salient features

+The game is completely coded into a smart contract and its non-core feature are completely flexible.

+The game introduces the NTT (Non-Transferable Tokens ) ie tokens that are attached to the wallets and cannot be moved to another wallet.
+The NTT ( Trust and MisTrust Token) acts as a reputation filter to let the wallet holder to participate in other games.

+The game as such doesn't specify the verification method which lets people choose their convenient method.
+This may be one to one interactions or a group interaction which should be the preferred way that may pave way for more team building activities.

+Wallet relationships can also be used for graph analysis to identify future Sybil attacks